ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

     git remote --verbose
     ```

-1. XXX Talk to Stéphane about this one.
-Edit `modversions.yaml` to pin the `tools` submodule to a specific [release tag](https://github.com/ssc-spc-ccoe-cei/gcp-tools/releases) or commit SHA.
+1. Edit `modversions.yaml` so that the `tools` submodule will be the appropriate version.

 1. Run the following to get the proper version of the tools submodule:

     ```shell
     bash modupdate.sh
     ```

-1. XXX Is this necessary?
-Remove pipelines directories which are not required:
+1. The template allows for either AzDo or GitHub pipelines.
+Remove the pipelines directories that are not required:
     - If the repo is hosted in Azure DevOps:

         ```shell